Brooklyn College

 One Act Festival

-directed by first-year MFA Directing Candidates
+An evening of three one acts directed by first-year MFA Directing Candidates.

 faculty